KriedF/Streaming-sentiment-analysis-sql/README.md

 - **GitHub**: Project organization and documentation

 ---
-*This project showcases analytical skills applicable to consumer insights roles at companies like Roku, Netflix, and other streaming platforms.*
+*This project exemplifies how quantitative analysis complements qualitative UX research to provide comprehensive user insights that drive product design improvements.*